-'''

-export DISPLAY=ip:0.0

-gdbserver :port gnometris

-'''

-where:

-ip

-is the IP address of the host to display the Gnometris game

-port

-is the connection port between gdbserver and the application, for example 5000.

------ Note

-If the target has a display connected to it then you do not need to use the export DISPLAY command.
+t DISPLAY=ip:0.0 rver :port gnometris where: ip port is the IP address of the host to display the Gnometris game is the connection port between gdbserver and the application, for example 5000.
+Note --- If the ta arget has a display connected to it then you do not need to use the export DISPLAY command.

-2.8.2 Connecting to the Gnometris application that is already running on a ARM[®] Linux target
+2.7.2 Connecting to the Gnometris application that is already running on a ARM® Linux target